dtr-org/unit-e/CONTRIBUTING.md

 without exception contributes patch proposals using "pull requests".
 This facilitates social contribution, easy testing and peer review.

+### Workflow overview

 To contribute a patch, the workflow is as follows:

   1. Fork repository
   1. Create topic branch
   1. Commit patches
+  1. Push changes to your fork
+  1. Create pull request
+  1. Code review
+  1. Merging or closing the pull request

+The following sections explain the details of the different steps.

+### Commit patches

 The project coding conventions in the [developer notes](doc/developer-notes.md) must be adhered to.